cabforum/smime/SBR.md

 **Parent Company**: A company that Controls a Subsidiary Company.

 **Personal Name**: Personal Name is a name of an Individual Subject typically presented as `subject:givenName` and/or `subject:surname`.
-However, the Personal Name may be in the Subject's preferred presentation format, or a format preferred by the CA or Enterprise RA, as long as it remains a meaningful representation of the Subject’s verified name.
+However, the Personal Name may be in a format preferred by the Subject, the CA, or Enterprise RA as long as it remains a meaningful representation of the Subject’s verified name.

 **Physical Identity Document**: a government-issued identity document issued in physical and human-readable form (such as a passport or national identity card).